-- Students who did not earn a prior degree from a U.S. institution or a country where English is the medium of instruction (see list here) must meet minimum test scores to demonstrate English language proficiency.
+- Students who did not earn a prior degree from a U.S. institution or a country where English is the medium of instruction (see list here ) must meet minimum test scores to demonstrate English language proficiency.
 To learn more, visit: http://www.uh.edu/graduate-school/international-students/.

 - International applications also require an application fee.

 - Admission to our graduate program is based on a competitive selection process.
 Typically, applications are only accepted for the non-thesis MS program.
 Meeting the minimum requirements published does not guarantee admission to our program.
 All applicants’ credentials are evaluated by the admissions committee using a broad range of criteria, including:

 - Content of undergraduate and graduate programs and grades earned, particularly in the areas of Chemistry, Physics, Biology, and Mathematics.

-- GRE scores (verbal, quantitative, and analytical writing; GRE advanced chemistry subject test is highly recommended by the department).
+- GRE scores, if submitted (verbal, quantitative, and analytical writing; inclusion of the GRE advanced chemistry subject test score is viewed favorably by the department)

 - A cumulative GPA of 3.00 or better in the last 60.0 Credit Hours.

 - Letters of recommendation from three (3) individuals (preferably faculty members), who are able to judge the candidate’s academic abilities and potential for scholarly scientific research.

 - English proficiency scores, when applicable.See https://uh.edu/graduate-school/international-students/english-proficiency/ for details.